Spill.com

 Spill.com was a movie and video game review, discussion and news website.
-It was the continuation of the nine-year-old Austin, Texas-based public-access television cable TV show called The Reel Deal.
-There were four main film critic contributors to the website, collectively known as the Spill Crew: Korey Coleman, Chris Cox, Martin Thomas, and Tony Guerrero.
+It was the continuation of the Austin, Texas-based public-access television cable TV show called The Reel Deal.
+There were five main film critic contributors to the website, collectively known as the Spill Crew: Korey Coleman, Chris Cox, Martin Thomas, C. Robert Cargill, and Tony Guerrero.
 Under aliases, with the exception of Coleman, they reviewed movies as animated versions of themselves or in uncut audio reviews, maintaining their personas in weekly podcasts.
 Stylistically, the site strived to maintain a "down-to-earth vibe".
 In July 2013, Spill.com had over 50,000 registered members.
 On December 6, 2013, the site's shutdown was announced.

 History

 The Reel Deal was the precursor to Spill.com.
 The show began in Austin, Texas, as a live call-in format cable access television program from the same local channel where Alex Jones of Infowars and Matt Dillahunty of The Atheist Experience also emerged, developing a strong fan base locally.
 The show featured a cast of rotating members discussing and reviewing movies, along with other topics.
 Spliced in between these discussions were skits that parodied popular movies and current topics.

 Korey Coleman tried experimenting with short animated versions of movie reviews, which were uploaded onto YouTube.
 It was then discovered by Dave McCarthy, an executive at MIVA Inc., a marketing corporation.
 McCarthy and MIVA offered to finance Korey, aiding him in starting the website in 2007.
 MIVA owned the website, handling the marketing, design and logistics of the site, while letting Korey and the other members of Spill.com create content independently.
 While the creative team has grown and expanded over the years, Coleman was involved in the animation process.
 The site was bought by Hollywood.com, owned by R&S Investments, in 2009.
 In 2009 and 2012, Spill received the People's Choice Podcast Award for Best Film/Movie Podcast.